- About Chowchilla

 Robertson saw the possibilities in land speculation and gathered the financial backing of several men in the community.
 He began to buy large tracts of Northern Pacific Railroad land at ninety-nine cents an acre.
 This group of men was called the First Minnesota Land and Colonization Company, and altogether they purchased over a million acres of land in Minnesota, the Dakotas, Colorado, Utah, Oregon, California, and in two of the three provinces of Canada.
 They also purchased extensive coal mining properties in England and had lumbering interests in British Columbia and Saskatchewan.

 Around 1910, Robertson became interested in land development in California.
 It was during that year he organized the United States Farm Land Company.
-He established a general office in Sacramento and maintained offices in Winnipeg, St. Paul and Denver.
+He established a general office in Sacramento and maintained offices in Winnipeg, St. Paul, and Denver.

 At the time Robertson became interested in the Chowchilla area, he was estimated to be worth over four million dollars.
 Those who knew him described him as a man of compelling personality and boundless energy.
 Though he was a man of sound integrity, he was also something of a philosopher and dreamer.
 Robertson believed that Chowchilla was ready for immediate development and held ambitious hopes for transforming the land into prosperous farms owned by happy people.
 He put all his money into the Chowchilla venture against the advice of his financial counselors, and, as we shall see, it cost him heavily.

-On May 22, 1912, Robertson purchased the Chowchilla Ranch from the California Pastoral and Agricultural Company Ltd. Over half of this ranch was divided into tracts for sale to farmers, and the northeast corner of the property was set aside for the site of the town, which became known as Chowchilla.
+On May 22, 1912, Robertson purchased the Chowchilla Ranch from the California Pastoral, and Agricultural Company Ltd. Over half of this ranch was divided into tracts for sale to farmers, and the northeast corner of the property was set aside for the site of the town, which became known as Chowchilla.

 Robertson’s ambitious plans were soon carried out.
 Surveys were completed, and maps were made.
 Streets in the townsite and about 300 miles of country roads were opened.
 This included the 12-mile palm tree-lined Robertson Boulevard.
 A large hotel and office buildings were erected.
 Soon, a town water system was put into operation, and streetlights were put up.
-Later, some 12 miles of railroad (now abandoned) was laid in connection with the Southern Pacific Line.
+Later, some 12 miles of railroad (now abandoned) were laid in connection with the Southern Pacific Line.
 The purpose of the railroad was to aid settlers and expedite the new colonizing efforts.

 October 15, 1912, was the date set for the grand opening of the colonization project.
 An extensive advertising program had been conducted, and on that date, some 4,000 people responded to the invitation to look over the new land, see the rodeo and partake of the free barbecue lunch at noon.
-The day was hot and dry, and according to those present, the beans were salty, causing many to drift to Tom’s Saloon at Minturn (six miles north) to slack their thirst.
+The day was hot and dry, and according to those present, the beans were salty, causing many to drift to Tom’s Saloon at Minturn (six miles north) to slake their thirst.
 October 15, 1912, is still remembered as the day Minturn went dry.

 In 1917, Louis Swift, a Chicago packer, and Robertson purchased the Western Meat Ranch, which was roughly 40,000 acres of adjoining property.
-It has since then been operated as a cattle and farming operation under different managements.
+It has since then been operated as a cattle and farming operation under different management.
 Then in 1919, Robertson purchased 26,000 acres of the Old Bliss Ranch.
 The land was again subdivided and sold in small tracts.

 Robertson had much of his money tied up in extensive land speculation ventures.
 When the country began to experience the recession and subsequent Great Depression of the late ’20s and early ’30s, he became more and more pressed for funds.
 When Robertson passed away on May 23, 1933, he had lost his vast fortune and died practically penniless.